 WordPress is one of the most popular content management systems (CMS), known for its flexibility and ease of use.

-Installing WordPress on a Raspberry Pi is a great way to learn about server and website management while using a compact and affordable device.
+Installing WordPress on a Raspberry Pi is an excellent way to learn about server and website administration while using a compact and affordable device.

 In this article, we will guide you through the steps to install WordPress on your Raspberry Pi as part of a Raspberry Pi course.